joinpursuit/8-0-technical-curriculum/01-fundamentals/evaluating-expressions/lesson-notes/readme.md

   let rating = (soda.rating = 4);
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const soda = { name: "Sprite", rating: 4 };
   console.log(soda.rating--);
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const soda = { name: "Sprite", rating: 4 };
   console.log((++soda.rating).toFixed());
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const soda = { name: "Sprite", rating: 4 };
   console.log((++soda.rating).toFixed());
   ```

 - Mentally evaluate the code below.
-What will be logged?
+What will be logged, if anything?
 Once you have your guess, you may check your answer by running the code.

   ```js
   const sodas = [{ name: "Sprite", rating: 4 }];